satwiksanand/design-a-web-crawler/README.md

->This project is a working Java implementation of the web crawler design proposed in Chapter 9 of "System Design Interview – An Insider's Guide" by Alex Xu.
+>This project is a Java implementation attempt of the web crawler design proposed in Chapter 9 of "System Design Interview – An Insider's Guide" by Alex Xu.

 # Designing a web crawler